Nursery Cryme: "The Musical Box"

-"The Musical Box" was a lengthy piece that described a macabre story placed in Victorian Britain.
+"The Musical Box" was a lengthy piece that described a macabre story set in Victorian Britain.
 A young boy, Henry, is accidentally decapitated by his friend Cynthia while playing croquet.
 Returning to the house, Cynthia plays Henry's old musical box, which unleashes the spirit of Henry as an old man.
 Henry has become sexually frustrated and attempts to seduce Cynthia.
 The nurse enters the room and hurls the musical box at the wall, destroying both it and Henry.

 The song originated when Phillips was in the group, who would often write with Rutherford on 12-string acoustic guitars.
 The latter had begun to experiment with unorthodox guitar tunings and had the top three strings tuned to F sharp, which provided the jangly sound heard in the opening and the chord that signalled the start of the electric guitar solo.
 The tuning influenced the title of an acoustic piece, "F♯" (pronounced "F sharp"), that became the basis of "The Musical Box", which was developed further after Phillips's departure.
 The opening section of the song features both Rutherford and Banks on twelve-string guitar.
 The high-pitched sound of the opening guitar phrase was created using a varispeed technique; Rutherford's guitar was recorded at half speed, so when played back it sounded higher than it did when it was recorded.
 An earlier version of the song, entitled "Manipulation", was performed with Phillips in 1970 for the soundtrack of an unreleased BBC documentary on painter Michael Jackson.